 Sales is a tough nut to crack, as potential customers tend to hang up immediately on hearing a sales pitch.
 Does that mean salespeople should hang up their boots?
+Which selling technique would work for them?

 Now if you’re not as experienced or deeply involved in the world of sales, you might have a few observations which can be surprisingly misleading.